 Because of the coal situation in the early 1900”s the Denver, Laramie & Northwestern Railroad was formed in Denver to run from Denver to the coalfields in Carbon County, Wyoming.
 The railroad would run through this territory.
 Agents of the new road found that Hillsboro was not in the most convenient place for a station and a new town site was chosen on the edge of the old village, one-half mile east, but near enough to give its inhabitants most of the advantages of the coming railroad.
 The site was selected in March 1909, and the work of creating a city from the stretch of farmland was undertaken early in the spring.
 The Denver-Laramie Realty Company offered to give the Hillsboro people Lots 30, 31, and 32 in Block 74 in Milliken if they would move the church to that location.
 In March 1910, the congregation approved of moving the church and on April 22, 1910, the task of moving the building was started under the direction of Rev. Clarke.
 On May 10, 1910, the moving was completed and the building was on the site, on the southeast corner of Elm St. and Kathleen Avenue.

-After two months work in moving, painting, replastering and in various other ways repairing the church it was ready for rededication.
-Johnson and Sons had put in the foundation and plastered the interior.
+After two month’s work of moving, painting, replastering and in various other ways repairing the church it was ready for rededication, Johnson and Sons had put in the foundation and plastered the interior.
 Total expenses were about $800.00 with $350.00 given from outside sources.
 The rededication service was held at 3 o”clock Sunday afternoon, June 19, 1910.

 Over the years, there were several additions to the original church building, but in the early 1980’s, with a growing congregation and an aging building, a building campaign was begun.
 In 1985, the congregation moved into the present church building at 201 S. Olive.